newatoms/guides/find-images/readme.md

 > Goal: helping you find an image you can user

-# How to find an image you can user?
+# How to find an image you can use?

 These websites are very helpful: